Coils are a method of contraception. The coil is placed in your uterus. It is just as reliable in preventing pregnancy as the pill.

 A doctor puts the coil into your uterus.
 It can stay there for several years.
 A coil protects against pregnancy.
 There are 2 different types:

 1. IUS (intrauterine system – a hormonal coil): the hormones in an IUS stop you getting pregnant.
-A hormonal coil prevents pregnancy for 5 years.
+A hormonal coil prevents pregnancy for 5, 6 or 8 years.
+This depends on the brand.

 2. IUD (intrauterine device – a coil): the IUD contains copper and that stops you getting pregnant.
 An IUD doesn’t contain any hormones.
 It prevents pregnancy for 5-10 years.